 If you're a women between the ages of 40 and 55 we have something important in common: Menopause.
-Some of us pass through it with out a hitch but others, including me, have a hard time (I'm sure my husband and teenage daughter would call this a BIG understatement!).
+Some of us pass through it with out a hitch but others, including me, have a hard time.
 What I learned going though menopause is that we can make this inevitable transition with a little more ease and even look at it as a gift with the right tools and knowledge.

 I know it may be hard to see menopause as a gift at first, but on the other side of it, is a sense of gained wisdom, highly charged creativity and added confidence.
 Kind of like childbirth, once you're through the tough part you say "Wow!
 If I can do that, I can do anything!"
 It really is a rite of passage that allows us to connect with our inherent strength and courage.

 If you're having some challenges with menopause or just want to be more prepared for this inevitable transition I would love to work with you.
 Understanding what is happening and having some tools to cope is really helpful because hot flashes, night sweats, insomnia, fatigue, stiff joints, lose skin, mood swings, hair loss (hair growth-yikes!) and questions about aging and purpose can create a menopausal angst that rivals our teenage years.
 Yoga and an ancient system of healing called Ayurveda, have some powerful tools and techniques to help and I want to share those with you.

 Although not everyone's menopausal experience is bumpy, mine was like riding over a pot hole covered back road in a car with no shocks.
 There were times when I felt completely unglued.
 It was like an insane women had stolen in and taken over my body.